What Chemicals Make up Crackle Glaze?

 Typically, you do it similar to how you would the sodium silicate solution, and they are as follows:

-• Throw a piece of clay, and clean the surface of extra slip, decorating it with small impressions
+• Throw a piece of clay, and clean the surface of the extra slip, decorating it with small impressions

 • From here, paint the surface of this with the solution itself